okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-in-to-spa-embedded-widget/main/angular/guide.md

 ## Create a simple authentication use case with Angular

-In this case, you use the Widget to sign in to a simple web page and xyz?.
+In this use case, you use the Widget to sign in to a simple web page that provides details on the user signed in.
 Ensure you have an Okta developer account, and use the github repo sample.

 To create and run this sample use case:

 * Create an app integration on your Okta org.
-* Download a simple SPA from the gitHub repository.
+* Download the simple SPA from the gitHub repository.
 * Run the sample application.

->**Note:** This use case uses Angulr x, Node y, and Auth-JS blah
+>**Note:** This use case uses Angulr x, Node y, and Auth-JS blah ******TBD*******

 ### Create the app integration